stellar-deprecated/docs/learn/integration-guides/exchange.md

 config.hotWallet="your hot wallet address";
 config.hotWalletSeed="your hot wallet seed";

-// You can use Stellar.org's instance of horizon or your own config.horizon={hostname:'horizon-testnet.stellar.org', secure:true, port:443};
+// You can use Stellar.org's instance of Horizon or your own config.horizon={hostname:'horizon-testnet.stellar.org', secure:true, port:443};

-// include the js-stellar-sdk
+// Include the js-stellar-sdk
-// it provides a client-side interface to horizon var StellarSdk = require('stellar-sdk');
+// It provides a client-side interface to Horizon var StellarSdk = require('stellar-sdk');

-// initialize the Stellar SDK with the horizon instance
+// Initialize the Stellar SDK with the Horizon instance
-// you want to connect to
+// You want to connect to
 var server = new StellarSdk.Server(config.horizon);

 // Get the latest cursor position